bartdzkan/vault-jira-kubernetes-gcp/README.md

 - Apply vault.yaml
 - Create and apply vault-load-balancer.yaml

-#VPC-Native - using alias IP
+##VPC-Native - using alias IP
 This is needed for private IP communication with CloudSQL

-## Set Vault Environemnt and Check Status
+## Set Vault Environment and Check Status

 To set the environment variables for Vault, run vault.env
 ```